saleor/saleor-docs/docs/getting-started/installation-macos.md

 > **Note**
 >
-> If this step fails, make sure you are using recent version of Node.js.
+> If this step fails, make sure you are using a recent version of Node.js.

 ### 9. Prepare front-end assets